IBM-Cloud/docs-services/services/Coalesce-for-Risk-and-Compliance-Monitoring/index.md

 {:pre: .pre}

-# Coalesce.Info for BlueMix

 # Getting Started with Coalesce.Info for Risk Analysis
 {: #gettingstarted_coalesce}

-Investment managers, Risk and Compliance professionals use a wide variety of tools to understand the risks inherent in their investments.
-Coalesce is a unique Artificial Intelligence product that uses IBM Watson® to allow analysts and business users to search the internet and all forms of internal data for “Signals” that may be relevant to risk analysis.{:shortdesc}
+Investment managers and risk and compliance professionals use a wide variety of tools to understand the risks inherent in their investments.
+Coalesce is a unique Artificial Intelligence product that uses IBM Watson® to allow analysts and business users to search the internet and all forms of internal data for “Signals” that may be relevant to risk analysis.

-To learn more about Coalesce.Info, visit our [website](http://coalesce.info/) {:new_window}.
+To learn more about Coalesce.Info, visit our [website](http://coalesce.info/){:new_window}.

 To start using Coalesce.Info, please first sign up for an account.
 Click [here](https://v2-0.coalesce.info/html/index.html#/signup){:new_window} to get started!